j-andrews7/Pipelines/ChIP_Seq_Pipeline.md

   - This isn't necessary if you already have aligned BAMs that you're working from.
 - [R](https://www.r-project.org/)
   - One or two of the python scripts invoke some R code.
   - May also need the preprocessCore package installed.
-Just use R studio.
+Just use R studio to install.

 #### Sections
 - [Preprocessing and Peak Calling](#peak-calling)